 the area has high levels of deprivation

-Local authorities can designate an area for selective licensing without the Secretary of State's approval if they consulted everyone affected for a minimum of 10 weeks.
+Local authorities often need the Secretary of State’s approval to create an SLS, but they can designate an area for selective licensing without the Secretary of State's approval in certain circumstances.
+Specifically, when:

 Low housing demand

-When deciding if an area is suffering from low demand, a local authority must take into account:
+When deciding if an area is suffering from low housing demand, a local authority must take into account factors including:

 -